 World Refugee Day is observed every year on 20th June across the globe.
 On this day , people are made aware of the pathetic condition of refugees and are also encouraged to help refugees in every possible manner.
 It is estimated that per day more than 37,000 are forced to flee from their country due to persecution and conflict.

 There are numerous refugees residing all across the world.
 People who had fled from their native country due to lingering threats, persecution, shortage of basic amenities, natural disasters, war, etc to settle in another country are considered refugees. some countries accept the refugees and give them Asylum while few countries kick them out of their country borders.
 Refugees may get shelter in some countries but they don’t get the respect and entitlement that they deserve as a human.
 The main purpose of celebrating World Refugee Day is to show respect for the determination courage and strength of the refugee.

-As per UNHCR, the theme for this year is ‘Right to seek safety‘.
+As per UNHCR, the theme for this year is ‘Hope away from home‘.

 History of World refugee Day